mptre/yank/README.md

 -----------

 Read input from `stdin` and display a selection interface that allows a field to be selected and copied to the clipboard.
-Fields are determined by splitting the input on a delimiter sequence, optionally specified using the `-d` option.
-New line, carriage return and tab characters are always treated as delimiters.
+Fields are either recognized by a regular expression using the `-g` option or by splitting the input on a delimiter sequence using the `-d` option.

 Using the arrow keys will move the selected field.
 The interface supports several Emacs like key bindings, consult the man page for further reference.